perpk/json-xform/README.md

 3. The `fromEach` property **must** include at least a `field` (_string_) property, which declares the property in the source JSON object for get the value from.
 It always refers to an array type since it only may appear in the context of a `fromEach` block.

 4. The `to` (_string_) propery may be found in a `fromEach` block, as well as in a `fieldset`.
 It defines the field in the target object where the value shall be writte to.
-It isn't mandatory though, in case it's missing the field in the target object will have the same name as it's source counterpart.
+It isn't mandatory if a from field is present, in case it's missing the field in the target object will have the same name as it's source counterpart.

 5. The `flatten`(_boolean_) property is optional.
 It can be used in case the array the `fromEach` refers to shall be extracted from the array.
 That means that the properties of any objects are extracted and placed one level above.
 The `flatten` property is only valid within the scope of a single `fromEach`.
 That means other, nested `fromEach` blocks aren't affected.
 If such nested blocks must be "flattened" as well, the `flatten` property may be set to `true` again in their own context.
 The default for the "flattening" is `false`.